tbadams45/weathergen-api/README.md

-# weathergen-api
+# weathergen API

-A standalone web API for the R weathergen package.
+A standalone API for the R weathergen package.
+Adapted and exported from the [Climate Stress Tool](https://github.com/walkerjeffd/climate-stress-tool) developed by Jeff Walker.